What are the aims of this leaflet?

 What is thalidomide and how does it work?

 Thalidomide was first introduced in 1957 as a sedative tablet that could also control severe morning sickness in pregnant women.
 When taken in pregnancy, it was associated with severe birth defects from which many babies died across the world.
 This did not result in any action for several years and it was withdrawn from the UK in 1961.
 After this tragedy, stronger rules were introduced to improve the safety of medicines.

 Thalidomide re-emerged as a therapeutic agent and in 1998 was approved in the USA for treatment of multiple myeloma, a haematological (blood) condition.
 How exactly thalidomide works is not clear.
 It appears that thalidomide acts on a part of the immune system and plays a role in wound healing and reduces inflammation.

 What skin conditions are treated with thalidomide?

-What does “unlicensed” mean in relation to a drug?
+What does “off-license” mean in relation to a drug?

 Will thalidomide cure my skin condition?

 Thalidomide does not work for everybody, but it may improve and control certain skin diseases.
-It is not a cure and the condition usually recurs when treatment is stopped.
+It is not a cure and the condition can recur when treatment is stopped.

 What dose of thalidomide should I take?